Bỏ qua đến nội dung

 Step 2.2: Run the Automatic Dashboard Generator

-The VinFast plugin comes with a smart script to automatically create a dashboard for you.
+The VinFast plugin includes an intelligent script to automatically create a dashboard for you.

 Terminal